pzprovi/pzprovi.github.io/README.md

  - GitHub domain and hosting

  # Security
- - Highly and stricted security layer which protect back-end servers
+ - Highly strict security of each layer which protect back-end servers
- - Software implementation of Firewall to protected from varius type of attacks
+ - Software implementation of Firewall to protected from various type of attacks

- # Examples
+ # Mirrors
   - http://pzprovi.github.io/
   - http://subsdiving.somee.com/
   - http://subtitles.free.bg/